eventespresso/event-espresso-core/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

+* [ ] I have added a changelog entry for this pull request
 * [ ] I have read the documentation relating to systems affected by this pull request, see https://github.com/eventespresso/event-espresso-core/tree/master/docs
 * [ ] User input is adequately validated and sanitized
 * [ ] all publicly displayed strings are internationalized (usually using `esc_html__()`, see https://codex.wordpress.org/I18n_for_WordPress_Developers)